mediaelement/mediaelement-plugins/docs/skip-back.md

 # Skip Back

+## Overview

+This plugin creates a button to rewind media a specific number of seconds.

+It will work even when media is not being played initially.

+## API

 Parameter | Type | Default | Description
 ------ | --------- | ------- | --------
 skipBackInterval | number | `30` | Seconds to skip back media